patriziotufarolo/misp-containers/README.md

 - misp-modules

 ### Database - *misp-db*
-This image is a plain mariadb database image that, on first startup, is initialized with MISP's database schema, grabbed from the misp image throygh a multi-stage approach.
+This image is a plain mariadb database image that, on first startup, is initialized with MISP's database schema, grabbed from the misp image through a multi-stage approach.

 The provided docker-compose specifies also the volumes needed to guarantee persistence.